 The same can happen to the counselor.
 Countertransference is the act of transferring thoughts, feelings, or emotions from one person onto the client.
-If a counselor finds themself overly emotional or thinking of the client like a child, then they are falling victim to countertransference.
+If a counselor finds himself overly emotional or thinking of the client like a child, then he is falling victim to countertransference.

 The best way to avoid these pitfalls is to recognize them.
 Sometimes a counselor won't even notice that there is some kind of transference until they are already in the pit.
 Once in the pit of transference, the counselor needs to recognize, with the client during a session, what is occurring.

 This is a delicate procedure where the counselor explores what this person (the projected individual, like the father) means to the client and why this transference is occurring.
 Sometimes the discussion and recognition of what is happening will change for the client, and they may understand a new aspect of themselves.
 Sometimes the client will continue to act on the transference, and nothing will be resolved.

 It is not appropriate for a counselor to have countertransference.
 A counselor will need to recognize his own issues and work through them.
 If a counselor is constantly treating his client as his own son, then the counselor loses the objectiveness that makes him a counselor.